-- The surgery will be closed from Friday 20th December 2019 until Monday 13th January 2020.
+- The surgery will be closed from Friday 16th December 2022 reopening Monday 9th January 2023 so we can have some family time.
 Please ensure you do not run out of a regular medication during this time, but if you do, you should contact your usual pharmacy where an extension may be dispensed at the sole discretion of the pharmacist (who may refuse and/or liaise with me by phone).
-When closed normal "after hours" arrangements apply, namely emergencies should use the 111 system or attend the Hawera Emergency Department (ED) and urgent problems that cannot wait until the practice re-opens should access the A&M clinics in New Plymouth -see a/h options.
+During this time normal "after hours arrangements" apply, namely emergencies should use the 111 system or attend the Hawera or NP Emergency Departments (ED) for urgent problems.

 - For urgent or important non-emergency GP problems you should consider attending a walk-in A&M clinic in New Plymouth such as Medicross (ph 759 8915)